Habertürk

-Habertürk (lit.
-'News Turkish'), abbreviated as HT, was a high-circulation Turkish newspaper.
+Habertürk (HT; lit.
+'News Turkish') was a high-circulation Turkish newspaper.
 It was established on 1 March 2009 by Ciner Media Group, drawing on the brand of Ciner's Habertürk TV.
 It ceased publication on 5 July 2018.

 The newspaper sold 360,000 copies on its first day of publication.
 At 10 a.m. local time, the first issue was sold out.
 The next day's circulation totalled 202,000.
 On that day, the newspaper's circulation ranked fifth, following the dailies Hürriyet (448,296), Sabah (420,148), Milliyet (204,477), and Vatan (204,154).
 On its first publishing anniversary in 2010, the newspaper sold 380,000 copies, breaking its own record.

 Supplements

 Habertürk was published on weekdays with supplements including HT ekonomi (economy), HT spor (sport), HT magazin+bulmaca (magazin plus crossword), and HT İstanbul/Ankara/İzmir (regionals).
 On weekends, HT Cumartesi (Saturday) and HT Pazar (Sunday) supplements were included.
 On Sundays, HT Kariyer (human resources) and HT Tarih (history) supplements were added at no extra charge.